 [Heading deleted in Gazette 29 May 2001 p.
 2708.]

-21. Abattoirs etc. not to be established
+21. Abattoirs etc., establishment of

 Abattoirs, slaughterhouses or any trade with offensive waste shall not be established or conducted in any part of the catchment area, except in an area defined in the Schedule to this by-law and set apart for the offensive trades, and unless provision is made for the disposal of all wastes, liquid or otherwise, either outside the catchment area, or in some other manner approved by the CEO.